IordanIonut/Quiz-App/README.md

-# Prima aplicație din Android Studio cu Sqlite
+# First app in Android Studio with Sqlite